boatracevibeproject/trimmer/README.md

 // => ["trimmerA", ["trimmerB", 1, 1.0, true, null]]
 ```

-Examples for ltrim and rtrim are omitted for brevity but work the same way.
+Examples for `ltrim` and `rtrim` are omitted for brevity, but these functions are fully supported.

 ### For objects
 Trimming object properties requires both getter and setter methods.
 Nested objects are also supported.